 Our evidence indicates that thyroid hormones may bind to and influence the function of brain GABAa receptors.
 (GABAa receptors on the outside of neuronal membranes are responsible for cellular effects of the brain’s major inhibitory neurotransmitter, gamma-aminobutyric acid or GABA.)
 Current experiments are determining the effects of thyroid hormones on GABAa receptor binding, the subsequent cellular response, and the resultant electroencephalogram (brain waves which change with sleep or seizures).

 These studies are designed to determine the biological significance of a brain action of thyroid hormones that more closely resembles the action of a neurotransmitter than it does the typical action of thyroid hormones in other tissues.

-Recently, our interests have expanded to computational modeling of biological systems, including abstract theoretical models of brain function (with Dawei Hong) and more concrete models of biological rhythms (Robi Polikar) and molecular dynamics simulations of the GABAA receptor (with Grace Brannigan).
+Recently, our interests have expanded to computational modeling of biological systems, including abstract theoretical models of brain function (with Dawei Hong) and testing the predictions of molecular dynamics simulations of the GABAA receptor (with Grace Brannigan).